 Day 10: A long day, with a choice of routes via Punta Suila (4800m) or Punta Carnicero (4600m) to reach the small hamlet of Huayhuash.
 Camp.
 (4300m).

-Day 13: We have the option of travelling down the Quanacpatay valley or crossing another pass to reach our next camp at Cototambo (4230m) where we have a fantastic view of Siula Grande, and the chance of seeing condor and vicuna.
+Day 13: We have the option of travelling down the Quanacpatay valley or crossing another pass to reach our next camp at Cototambo (4230m) from where we have a fantastic view of Siula Grande, and the chance of seeing condor and vicuna.

-Day 14: A day for rest and/or exploration.
-We have the option of trekking up to Siula Grande Base and even further to Passo Seria (5200m).
+Day 14: A day for rest, exploration or contingency.
+There is the option of trekking up to Siula Grande basecamp or even higher to the crest of Passo Seria (5200m).
 A second night at our campsite in the Quanacpatay Valley.

 Day 15: We trek down the valley to the village of Huyapplla and the ascend to reach Whatia, below Punta Tarpush (4800m).
 Camp at Whatia.

 Day 17: After an initial descent, we trek up to the Punta Jahuacocha (4850m).
 There is the option of a short scramble from here to a peak with magical views of the Huayhuash range.
 A steep descent then leads to the lovely camp at Whacrish (4350m).

 Day 18: We have the option to cross another pass to reach Jahuacocha, or take the more direct route with the crew.
 The campsite at Laguna Jahuachocha is one of the most beautiful in the whole of South America!

 Day 19: Today we cross the final pass of the route, the Punta Llamac (4500m) and then descend to the village of Llamac (3250m).
 Here we say goodbye to our trek crew and meet our vehicles for the 5 hour drive back to Huaraz.
 Arriving in Huraz we check into our hotel and there will be time for a quick clean up before dinner and a soft bed!